goncalvesjoao/smooth_operator/README.md

 TODO: Write usage instructions here

-## Contributing

-1. Fork it
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## TODO

-# serialization_specs to test the json_options for nested classes

 1. FinderMethods
 2. Switch between Put and Patch
 3. Turn on/off the casting of unknown hashes into OpenStruct class
+4. serialization_specs to test the json options for nested classes
-3. Cache
+5. Cache